Donate to the Museum

 If you would like a memorial in honor of a loved one designated to the Jim Gatchell Memorial Museum, please contact the museum staff.

-Memorials in honor of Billie Little can be made by clicking here.
-We offer our condolences to her family and friends - we will always remember Billie as having a quick smile and good word.
+Memorials in honor of Ken Ott can be made by clicking here.
+We offer our condolences to his family and friends.

 CONTACT US